ton-community/ton-docs/docs/develop/dapps/payment-processing/accept-payments-in-a-telegram-bot-2.md

 import sqlite3
 ```

-Initialize database connection and cursor (you can choose any filename instead of `db.sqlite`).
+Initialize the database connection and cursor (you can choose any filename instead of `db.sqlite`).
 ```python
 con = sqlite3.connect('db.sqlite')
 cur = con.cursor()
 ```

-To store information about users (their balances in our case), create a table "Users" with User ID and balance rows.
+To store information about users (their balances in our case), create a table called "Users" with User ID and balance rows.
 ```python
 cur.execute('''CREATE TABLE IF NOT EXISTS Users (
                 uid INTEGER,